India logs 46 new Covid cases | www.lokmattimes.com

 India logs 46 new Covid cases

-New Delhi, Sep 4 As many as 46 people have tested positive for Covid in the country during ...
+New Delhi, Sep 8 India has registered 46 new Covid cases during the past 24 hours, taking the ...

-New Delhi, Sep 4 As many as 46 people have tested positive for Covid in the country during the past 24 hours, the Health Ministry said on Monday.
+New Delhi, Sep 8 India has registered 46 new Covid cases during the past 24 hours, taking the caseload to 4,49,97,583, the Health Ministry said on Friday.

-The total caseload rose to 4,49,97,372 with addition of the new cases, as per the latest update by the Ministry.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app